-NFF began life as the Energy Conservation Fund, making loans and providing technical assistance to help nonprofits deal with high energy costs.
-Founder Clara Miller served as President & CEO through 2011, and was succeeded by Antony Bugg-Levine.
+NFF began life in 1980 as the Energy Conservation Fund, making loans and providing technical assistance to help nonprofits deal with high energy costs.
+Founder Clara Miller served as president and CEO through our first three decades.
 Over the years, we have continuously expanded our reach and our services to address the sector’s broad capitalization needs – providing financing for a range of purposes to nonprofits and social enterprises, and advice to nonprofits, funders, and investors nationwide on how to effectively connect money and mission.

 Today, we continue to evolve with the needs of our society and our sector, helping nonprofits and their supporters to be financially stable and nimble so they can explore opportunities, weather storms, make use of data and ideas, and get ever better at doing good.